Bit-Apps-Pro/bit-smtp/readme.txt

 [Bit SMTP](https://bitapps.pro/bit-smtp/) gives you all the tools you need to send emails from WordPress safely and reliably.

-* **Connect to Any SMTP Server:** Easily integrate with top SMTP Mail services like Gmail, Outlook, Amazon SES, SendGrid, Mailgun, and more.
+- **Connect to Any SMTP Server:** Easily integrate with top SMTP Mail services like Gmail, Outlook, Amazon SES, SendGrid, Mailgun, and more.
-* **Secure Mail Delivery:** Send emails with SSL/TLS encryption for secure transmission.
+- **Secure Mail Delivery:** Send emails with SSL/TLS encryption for secure transmission.
-* **Customizable Reply-To:** Set a custom Reply-To address for managing responses.
+- **Customizable Reply-To:** Set a custom Reply-To address for managing responses.
-* **Quick Setup:** Get started with simple setup steps and configure your emails within minutes.
+- **Quick Setup:** Get started with simple setup steps and configure your emails within minutes.
-* **Free and Fully Functional:** All features are completely free.
+- **Free and Fully Functional:** All features are completely free.
 No premium plan required
+- **Details Email Logs:** You can view detailed logs of every email sent through your SMTP in the Bit SMTP dashboard.
+Set how long to keep the logs with a date range.
+You can also search logs by email address.
+- **Dark Mode Interface:** Bit SMTP comes with a clean dark mode that’s easy on the eyes and makes your dashboard look great.

 ## Simple Setup for SMTP Configuration in WordPress